EgyptAir Flight 990: First dive and recovery

-At 1:49:53, the throttles of both engines were moved to idle, and, 1 second later, the aircraft entered an increasingly-steep dive, resulting in weightlessness (zero-g) throughout the cabin.
+At 1:49:53, the throttles of both engines were moved to idle, and, 1 second later, the aircraft entered an increasingly steep dive, resulting in weightlessness (zero-g) throughout the cabin.
 Despite this, the captain was able to fight the lack of gravity and re-enter the cockpit.
 The speed of the 767 was now dangerously close to the sound barrier, exceeding its design limits and beginning to weaken its airframe.
 At 1:50:19, the flight reached its maximum rate of descent, 39000 ft per minute.
-Between 1:50:21 and 1:50:23, as the captain began to pull back on his control column while relief first officer Al-Batouti moved both engines' start levers from the "run" to the "cutoff" position, shutting off fuel flow to the engines.
+Between 1:50:21 and 1:50:23, as the captain began to pull back on his control column, relief first officer Al-Batouti moved the start levers for both engines from the "run" to the "cutoff" position, shutting off fuel flow to the engines.
 Immediately afterwards, the captain pushed both throttles to their maximum position, but this had no effect, due to the engines' fuel supply having been cut off.
 The captain then deployed the speedbrakes, which slowed the aircraft's dive, bringing it back to a safer speed.
-Without fuel, both engines then ran down to a stop, causing the aircraft to lose all electrical power, including to both flight recorders and the aircraft's transponder; the last secondary radar return from the flight was received at 1:50:34, the FDR stopped recording at 1:50:36, and the CVR stopped recording at 1:50:38, approximately when the aircraft pulled out from the first dive.
+Without fuel, both engines then ran down to a stop, causing the aircraft to lose all electrical power, including to both flight recorders and the aircraft's transponder.
+The flight's last secondary radar signal was received at 1:50:34.
+The Flight Data Recorder (FDR) stopped at 1:50:36; the Cockpit Voice Recorder (CVR) stopped at 1:50:38, approximately when the aircraft pulled out of the first dive.